 First time: Study year 2006-2007

 Norwegian vertebrates where taxonomical orders and families within the classes fish, reptiles, amphibians, birds and mammals will be explored.
 They are presented in taxonomical order at lectures, laboratory exercises, demonstrations and field courses.
 The course highlights the systematic division of vertebrates, morphology, and life history.
-The course also provides an exercise in practical experience in species identification.
+The course also provides practical experience in species identification.

 The student shall have broad knowledge about Norwegian vertebrates and their environmental requirements.

 The student shall be able to explain the connection between morphology and ecology of Norwegian vertebrates (at order and family level).
 The student shall be able to identify Norwegian vertebrates to species based on appearance, sounds and trace signs, place them taxonomically, have knowledge about their habitat and adaptations to the environment.